Legendary Entertainment: Legendary Television and Digital Media

-In 2011, the company announced the creation of Legendary Television to focus on developing television productions.
-The division was headed by Jeremy Elice and a co-financing contract with Warner Bros.
+In 2011, the company announced the creation of Legendary Television to focus on developing television productions and a co-financing contract with Warner Bros.
 Television was signed.
-However, in 2012, Legendary decided to postpone its expansion into television and put the division on hold while restructuring; the contract with Warner Bros. was terminated and Elice left the company.
+However, in 2012, Legendary decided to postpone its expansion into television and put the division on hold while restructuring; the contract with Warner Bros.
+Television was terminated.

-In 2013, Legendary purchased film marketing agency Five33 Ltd. The company, which in the past has worked on marketing campaigns for various studios, will now work exclusively on marketing Legendary's films.
-Also in 2013, Legendary invested in hiring former head of Warner Bros.
+In 2013, Legendary purchased film marketing agency Five33 Ltd. The company, which in the past has worked on marketing campaigns for various studios, would now work exclusively on marketing Legendary's films.
+Also in 2013, Legendary hired former head of Warner Bros.
 Television, Bruce Rosenblum, to head Legendary's television and digital media operations.
 In December 2013, Legendary acquired television production company Asylum Entertainment, best known for producing sports programming and reality and scripted television series such as Beyond the Glory and The Kennedys.

 Legendary East

 In 2011, the company announced the formation of Legendary East Ltd., a joint venture film production company based in Hong Kong.
 The purpose of the company is to co-produce films with Chinese companies to bypass Chinese quotas on foreign film releases in the country.

 Under an initial agreement with Chinese film distributor Huayi Brothers International, half of the company was to be owned by the shell corporation Paul Y. Engineering Group, 40% was to be owned by Legendary Entertainment (through holding companies such as Legendary Asian Pacific, LLC or Legendary East Holdings, LLC), and 10% was to owned by the Huayi Brothers International.
 Legendary East initially hoped to produce one to two globally marketed English-language films per year and finance a quarter of the production of an additional two films per year.
 The company hoped to raise US$220.5 million through the sale of stock of Paul Y. Engineering Group on the Hong Kong Stock Exchange by the end of 2011.
 However, because financing did not meet the targeted goal, Legendary East scrapped the deal with Huayi Brothers International and continued its efforts to secure financing in 2012.

 In 2013, Legendary East announced a new agreement with China Film Group.
-Under the new agreement, the two companies will co-produce multiple films over a three-year period.
+Under the new agreement, the two companies were to co-produce multiple films over a three-year period.
+Peter Loehr oversaw the company's activities in China and brokered an alliance with Wanda Group which eventually led to the company's sale to Wanda.